IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 {{site.data.keyword.jazzhub}} is evolving into {{site.data.keyword.contdelivery_full}}.
 As part of that change, projects will be upgraded to toolchains.

 You can upgrade your project or wait for it to be automatically upgraded.
-For the best experience, upgrade your project as soon as possible so that you can control what your toolchain's name is and which organization it is created in.
+For the best experience, make sure that you meet the [prerequisites](#upgrade_prereqs) and upgrade your project as soon as possible so that you can control what your toolchain's name is and which organization it is created in.
 {: shortdesc}

 ## Toolchains